KrypticCoder/Restaurant-Menu-App/README.md

 ##Folders
 - templates: .html pages that are rendered by webserverapp.py and project.py
 - static: holds our css stylesheet for customizing the app
+- ProblemSet1: Beginning to work with SQLAlchemy and ORM (Object Relational Mapping)
 - finalproject: Final project of Restaurant Menu App.

 ##Usage